Louis de Clermont, seigneur de Bussy: Fall from favour and murder

-By 1579, his fortunes were changing, Alençon felt he needed his brothers favour for his Dutch ambitions, and Bussy was an obstacle to any reconciliation.
-Further he increasingly found Bussy a patronising presence among his entourage, never having forgiven him for making fun of him during a friendly game.
-To dispose of him Alençon provided evidence to the king that Bussy was now romantically pursuing the wife of the count of Montsereau.
-Henri in turn insinuated to the count, that he would not face any royal opposition if he pursued vengeance against Bussy.
-To entrap the former favourite, Montsereau's wife, on instruction pretended she was interested in Bussy coming to visit.
-Upon entering the château of Contancière with a friend for his 'illicit rendezvous' on 19 August 1579, he was set upon by Montsereau's men and killed.
+By 1579, his fortunes were changing.
+Alençon felt he needed his brother’s favour for his Dutch ambitions, and Bussy was an obstacle to any reconciliation.
+He increasingly found Bussy a patronising presence among his entourage, never having forgiven him for making fun of him during a friendly game.
+To dispose of him, Alençon provided evidence to the king that Bussy was now romantically pursuing the wife of the count of Montsereau.
+Henri in turn insinuated to the count that he would not face any royal opposition if he pursued vengeance against Bussy.
+To entrap the former favourite, Montsereau's wife, on instruction, pretended she was interested in Bussy coming to visit.
+On 19 August 1579, upon entering the château of Contancière with a friend for this 'illicit rendezvous', he was set upon by Montsereau's men and killed.

 His governor responsibilities in Anjou would be inherited by another of Alençon's favourites, the sieur de Simier.